gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Tiny motors whirred,
-frantically adjusting the parawing's shape so that it cut the air at just the right angle to lift Edson into the air.
+frantically adjusting the parawing's shape so that it cut the air at just the right angle to lift Benício into the air.

 He whooped,
 his feet still pedalling as they left the ground.